srcclr/build-inspector/README.md

 # Build Inspector

-A tool to inspects network activities, file system changes and processes when building a project.
+A tool to inspects network activities, file system changes and running processes when building a project.

 ## Requirements

+- Vagrant
+- Ruby

 If you don't have `brew cask` installed, run this:
 ```
 brew tap phinze/homebrew-cask && brew install brew-cask